Auldbrass Plantation: Interior

 The floor plan is shaped like several overlapping hexagons, though sources disagree on its area.
 (Note: The plantation house is variously cited as having an area of around 2400 ft2, 3000 ft2, 3328 ft2, or less than 4000 ft2.)
-The exposed wood inside is decorated with the same motifs as the facade.
+The exposed wood inside is decorated with the same arrow-like motifs as the facade.
 Wright designed the original furniture for the plantation house, which was constructed by John T. Lyman of New Jersey; additional furniture was designed in the 1950s by Edward Wormley.
 The furniture was made of wood and complemented the rooms' design and color schemes.
 They included angled sofas, a table with telescoping feet, a hexagonal ottoman, and hexagonal and rectangular tables.
 The built-in furniture was constructed at irregular angles to fit within the sloping walls.
 There are also built-in bookshelves, as well as storage space, which eliminated the need for dressers or drawers.
 The dining table could fit 24 people and could be disassembled when not in use.
 Wright bought carpets, draperies, and other fabrics from the Marshall Field's department store in Chicago.

-The plantation house is centered on a living room with a brick fireplace.
+The plantation house is centered on a living room that abuts a shaft with a brick fireplace.
 The living room has a concrete floor with hexagonal tiles, which measure 2+1/2 ft long on each side, or 4+1/3 ft apart between parallel sides.
 The floor is coated with a finish resembling leather, and protrudes onto the porch beyond the facade.
 There is a radiant heating system beneath the floor slab; the heating system is supplied by water from several 200 ft wells.
-Surrounding the living room are wood-and-glass clerestories and full-height glass doors.
-There are Native American arrowhead motifs on the window surrounds and the fireplace poker.
-The masonry within the fireplace is arranged at irregular angle, and the fireplace's brickwork is separated by red horizontal joints and cream-colored vertical joints to emphasize the fireplace's horizontal dimension.
+Wood-and-glass clerestories surround the living room and full-height glass doors.
+Native American arrowhead motifs adorn the window surrounds and the fireplace poker.
+The masonry within the fireplace is arranged at irregular angles, and the fireplace's brickwork is separated by red horizontal joints and cream-colored vertical joints to emphasize the fireplace's horizontal dimension.
 The design of the living room's floor grid, central fireplace, and large windows were replicated in Wright's design for Broad Margin.